emacs-openai/chatgpt/README.md

 - `chatgpt-max-tokens` - The maximum number of tokens to generate in the completion.
 - `chatgpt-temperature` - What sampling temperature to use.
 - `chatgpt-input-method` - Method to receive input.
+- `chatgpt-spinner-type` - Type of the spinner.
+- `chatgpt-display-tokens-info` - Non-nil we display tokens information for each request.

 ## 🔗 References